We strive to

 Work ethic and honesty

 I expect group members to take their education and research VERY seriously.
-While some people are natural self-starters, everyone can excel if they put sustained effort toward their goals.
-I understand that difficulties are part of academic growth and research progress, and I am always willing to work with my mentees to find solutions.
-However, I do not tolerate any form of dishonesty or lack of work ethic in my students (e.g., lying or omitting the truth about academic performance or research progress).
+While some people are natural self-starters, everyone can excel if they put sustained effort.
+I know that difficulties are inherent to growth, and I am always willing to work with mentees to find solutions.
+However, I do not tolerate dishonesty or lack of work ethic in members of our group (e.g., lying or omitting the truth about academic or research progress).

 Work hours and locations

-When one does not take their education and research seriously, requiring them to spend specific hours in the lab will not help.
-Therefore, I don't enforce work hours or locations in my group.
-However, I expect students to make the most out of the flexibility I grant them by being self-motivated, responsible, professional, and respectful of the time I dedicate to mentoring.
-I expect students to attend planned meetings, giving enough notice if we need to reschedule.
-I also expect students to respond to non-urgent requests within a business day.
-I expect faster responses if we are approaching a deadline, but we will have upfront communication about these occasions.
+I don't enforce work hours or locations because if one does not have a strong work ethic, requiring them to spend preset hours in the lab will not help.
+However, I expect group members to make the most out of the flexibility granted by being self-driven, professional, and respectful of the time and financial resources I devote to them.
+Everyone is expected to attend planned meetings and give me at least a one-day notice if we need to reschedule, unless there are exceptional circumstances.
+I also expect group members to respond to non-urgent requests within a business day.
+I expect faster responses if we are close to a deadline, but we will agree on this upfront.

 Group meetings

-We hold weekly group meetings to discuss research updates and other topics.
-Graduate students are expected to attend regularly.
+We hold weekly or biweekly group meetings.
+Graduate students and postdoctoral researchers are expected to attend regularly.

 I meet with everyone weekly or biweekly (depending on career stage and project timeline).
 I am also available on Teams for quick questions or chats.